mikejacobson/mikejacobson/README.md

 ### Hi there! 👋
 I'm Mike.
-I'm a Frontend Developer in Encinitas, CA. I build enterprise Web applications using Angular and Node.
+I'm a Frontend Developer in Encinitas, CA. I build enterprise Web applications using Angular and Node and all the other fun, cool stuff you see below.

 <br>